 - Strain: Strain the mixture into a non-reactive measuring cup or bowl, and allow to cool.
 It doesn't have to be cold, just below 160ºF or so, so you don't keep cooking the eggs.

-- Transfer eggs: Use a slotted spoon to gently transfer the eggs to the measuring cup.
+- Add the eggs: Use a slotted spoon to gently lower the eggs into the dye.
 Nudge them into place so the liquid is covering all of the eggs, topping off with a little bit of water if necessary.

 - Soak the eggs: Let the eggs soak in the dye for at least 30 minutes, or up to one hour.
 The longer they soak, the darker they will be.